panzerdp/dmitripavlutin.com/content/posts/055-array-operations/index.md

 newNames; // => ['Batman', 'Bane']
 ```

-`newNames` contains the items of `names`, but with 2 ones removed.
+`newNames` contains the items of `names`, but without 2 that were removed.

 ## 12. Empty

 ### 12.1 *array.length* property

-`array.length` is a property that denotes the array length.
-What's interesting is that `array.length` is writable.
+`array.length` is a property that holds the array length.
+More than that, `array.length` is writable.

 If you write a smaller than current length `array.length = newLength`, the extra elements are removed from the array.

 Let's use `array.length = 0` to remove all the items of an array: